ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 Customer:
 Idea: Getting an organized point of view from someone Why is this important:
-    - Points of view from people take time to build and materialize and not comprehensive
+    - Points of view from people take time to build and materialize and not comprehensive, and can be incomplete
     - Points of view lead to costly decisions

 What happens if people don't use Lens?
 - People who have established lens' have faster access to information on key decisions and as a result can make higher quality decisions
 - Takes longer time
+- People won't have access to information that is uniquely built on Lens by creators, users
+- Lens are up to date and recent - not static
+- Build a community about peoples perspectives

+## Actors

+- Creators
+    - People who create a lens

+- Moderators
+    - People who have the ability to modify and update a lens

+- Consumers
+    - Viewers of lens'

+Make lens scarce

 Types of Lens

+Insight: A filtered lens from an experienced person is higher quality than a default list.
+- Who are they
+- What perspective do they have?
+- What can I get from them?

 2)
 3)